ibkevg/ibkevg.github.io/blog/_posts/2023-04-05-Rust-to-unsafe-or-not-to-unsafe.md

 Safety is a such a driving design goal of the Rust language you might reasonably expect to find that the Rust standard libraries are a shining example of safe code.
 They are but perhaps not in the way that you might expect because the Rust standard libraries themselves contain `unsafe` code, a Get out of Jail Free card for breaking the language safety rules.

-For example, bidirectional linked lists are often cited as an example of a data structure that is tricky to build both efficiently and in accordance with Rust safety rules (due in part to Rust's expectation of hierarchical data ownership, see https://rust-unofficial.github.io/too-many-lists/).
+For example, bidirectional linked lists are often cited as an example of a data structure that is tricky to build both efficiently and in accordance with Rust safety rules (due in part to Rust's expectation of hierarchical data ownership, see [*Learn Rust With Entirely Too Many Linked Lists*](https://rust-unofficial.github.io/too-many-lists/)).
 Sure enough we find:

 > rust/library/alloc/src/collections/linked_list.rs: ~1000 lines src, 59 instances of unsafe = ~16 lines per unsafe